NicolasSimard/ENT/README.md

 - Quadratic.gp: Functions related to positive definite quadratic forms or imaginary quadratic fields.
 - Jacform.gp: Functions related to Jacobi forms.
-- Numth.gp: For the moment, it only contains a single function, the Ramanujan tau function

 ### Some projects
 Each directory contains a README file with a description of the project.